 Update for 2014

-From March 1, 2014-August 16, 2014 I will accept your portfolios, write up encouraging notes, and send you the forms you need for your school district.
-After August 17, 2014 I will only review the portfolio, and send you the form you need for your school district.
+After August 16, 2014 I will only review the portfolio, and send you the form you need for your school district for the 2013-2014 school year.
 Thanks so much.
 Becky firstname.lastname@example.org

 I really enjoy reading the freestyle assessments I receive.
 They are so interesting.
 People often ask me for some ideas on what to write and send.
 The following is what I have shared with them.
 Hopefully it will help you as well.